How to Fix NVMe SSD Not Showing Up in Windows?

 You will see many dead SSDs start working after reseating.

-Can You Lose Data When NVMe SSD Is Not Showing Up in Windows?
+Can You Lose Data When NVMe SSD Is Not Detected?

 The clear answer is Not always If SSD shows in BIOS and SSD shows in Disk Management Your data is usually still there the real data loss occurs happen when: